Filovent boat rental agency

 Diner

-EXPERIENCE: Ghent.
-Discover the highlights of the largest city in East Flanders during this visit.
-Follow in the footsteps of Charles I of Spain and admire the monuments of one of the best-preserved medieval cities in Europe.
-Ghent’s city center is a pedestrian area like an open-air museum where typical Flemish architecture reveals an undeniable medieval heritage.
-Then, beer tasting in a brewery.
-Ghent’s city center once had a very large number of breweries.
+Optional excursions: Authentic experiences: Morning: Ghent: Discover the highlights of East... more+ Flanders' largest city on this tour.
+Follow in the footsteps of Charles I of Spain and admire the monuments of one of Europe's best-preserved medieval cities.
+Ghent's city center is a pedestrian area that resembles an open-air museum, where typical Flemish architecture reveals an undeniable medieval heritage.
+Then, enjoy a beer tasting in a brewery.
+Ghent's city center once had a large number of breweries.
 Today, brewers seem to be rediscovering Ghent.
-The most famous is Gruut, which produces its beer not with hops but with spices.
+The best known is Gruut, which produces its beer not with hops but with spices.
+Afternoon: Bruges.
+Departure by coach to Bruges.
+Its art collections, gentle way of life, romantic aura and architectural appeal are just some of the attractions of the little Venice of the North, the jewel of Flanders and an unmissable stop in Northern Europe.
+A wealthy maritime city in the 14th century, the city retains its rich and masterful architecture from this period, with its discreet and elegant finishes.
+Then, visit a brewery whose history began in 1856 and enjoy a tasting.
+Return on board.
+Free evening.

 Breakfast